HomeLatest NewsPolicyGoogle relents under Russian pressure pays hefty fine over ‘illegal’ content

 Piskarev said last week that this included child pornography.
 Russia has ordered other foreign tech firms to delete posts promoting drug abuse and dangerous pastimes, information about homemade weapons and explosives, as well as ones by groups it designates as extremist or terrorist.

-Around 2,650 pieces of illegal content on Google's internet resources remained undeleted as of the start of October, the RIA news agency cited Piskarev as saying.
+Around 2,650 pieces of illegal content on Google’s resources remained undeleted as of the start of October, the RIA news agency cited Piskarev as saying.

 “Work has been carried out, as we see, however it is still very far from ideal,” he said.
 Piskarev said Pancini had cited technical difficulties for Google’s failure to remove all the banned content.